dotnet/docs/docs/architecture/grpc-for-wcf-developers/kubernetes.md

 ### Pods

-Pods are the basic units of execution in Kubernetes; they can run multiple containers, but are also used to run single containers.
+Pods are the basic units of execution in Kubernetes.
+They can run multiple containers, but are also used to run single containers.
 The pod also includes any storage resources required by the container(s), and the network IP address.

 ### Services